Codesai/website/_i18n/es/_posts/2022-04-08-listening-to-test-smells-1.md

 *“[...] where we find that our tests are awkward to write, it's usually because the design of our target code can be improved”*

-and use this relationship to improve their TDD practice:
+and to improve their TDD practice:

 *“[...] sensitise yourself to find the rough edges in your tests and use them for rapid feedback about what to do with the code. […] don't stop at the immediate problem (an ugly test) but look deeper for why I'm in this situation (weakness in the design) and address that.”* <- nota a la fuente de la cita [Synaesthesia: Listening to Test Smells](http://www.mockobjects.com/2007/03/synaesthesia-listening-to-test-smells.html)

 This is why they devoted talks, several posts and a chapter of their book (chapter 20) to listening to the tests (<- nota a los posts sobre este tema: Have a look at this interesting series of posts about listening to the tests by Steve Freeman) and even added it to the TDD cycle steps: